 Where: Countries approved for safe travel within South Asia, Latin America, the Caribbean, the Middle East or North Africa.

-The fellows will be selected and announced by Saturday, February 15th.
-Funding direftions must be completed by Sunday, March 1st.
+The fellows will be selected and announced by TBD.
+Funding directions must be completed by TBD.

 How: The fellows will be expected to produce several media pieces such as blog posts for the Pulitzer Center website, articles, video and/or slideshows.
 The fellows will work with Pulitzer Center editors to determine a set of deliverables for the project appropriate to the fellow’s past experience.
 The Center will provide technical and editorial support through the planning, reporting, and writing/production phases of the fellowship.